-- 1. Is your business suitable for working from home? - 2.
-How will your customers react to a home-based business? - 3.
-Are you able to separate your work space and your living space? - 4.
-Are you the sort of person who needs to interact with others on a daily basis? - 5.
-Have you studied the tax implications of working from home? - 6.
-Is there anything in your lease which forbids certain types of commercial activity on your premises? - 7.
-Do you have the self-discipline to work from home? - 8.
+Wo rking From Home Checklist Is your business suitable for working from home?
+How will your customers react to a home-based business?
+Are you able to separate your work space and your living space?
+Are you the sort of person who needs to interact with others on a daily basis?
+Have you studied the tax implications of working from home?
+Is there anything in your lease which forbids certain types of commercial activity on your premises?
+Do you have the self-discipline to work from home?
 What happens when you want to employ staff?
-Are you mentally prepared for employees using part of your home like a regular office, including access to bathrooms? - 9.
+Are you mentally prepared for employees using part of your homelike a regular office, including access to bathrooms?
 What does your family have to say?

-5 Marketing Communications
+6-Marketing Communications

-Once you have identified your target market and established an image that suits your business, you need to develop your marketing own communications language.
+Once you have identified your target market and established an image that suits your business, you need to develop your own marketing communications language.
 This will enable you to communicate the real and perceived benefits of your product, your service or your business to your potential customers.

 The role of your marketing communications is to shepherd customers from unawareness to action via five key stages:

-- STAGE 1: From unawareness to awareness - becoming aware of your existence. - ♦ STAGE 2: From awareness to knowledge - understanding what you do and what you are offering. - STAGE 3: From knowledge to preference - liking what you offer more than what the competition offers - ♦ STAGE 4: From preference to conviction - deciding to do business with you. - ♦ STAGE 5: From conviction to action performing the purchase act.
+- " STAGE 1: From unawareness to awareness becoming aware of your existence. - " STAGE 2: From awareness to knowledge understanding what you do and what you are offering. - " STAGE 3: From knowledge to preference liking what you offer more than what the competition offers. - " STAGE 4: From preference to conviction deciding to do business with you. - " STAGE 5: From conviction to action performing the purchase act.